straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

 Most of them are free and you can use a Bootable USB stick or Virtual Box (virtual machine s/w) to take them for a test drive before committing to one.

 Since I focus heavily on RPis which use apt/.deb I have stuck with Debian/Ubuntu systems.
 If you are new to Linux, and focused on STEM projects, it might be best to stick to Raspberry Pi OS until you get more comfortable.
-But it is still valuable to know the terminoloy used across different distros.
+But it is still valuable to know the terminology used across different distros.
 Knowing the terms will make you more efficient at googling "how to .. "

 Installing software in Linux was one of the more frustrating items for me to get used to coming from Windows.
 Depending on the software or package there are a variety of ways for installing.
 But you adjust over time.
 Here are some scenarios that caught me early on
 * You want to install a software pkg that is not in the built-in Software Store, you Google it, find a command to install it, run the command on your system and it comes back and says 'unable to locate package'.
 (This could be caused by the software pkg not having a version for your specific architecture and/or OS release)
 * You google various software that are not in the Software Store, and each have a different installation method.
 One uses apt, one is a .deb you download, one is a executable shell file, another is a tarball you unzip to corresponding folders.
 (You have to get used to installing packages via different methods)
 * The same software can be installed multiple times on your PC using different package managers.
 This can result in different versions of the same S/W installed.
 A good example is gimp photo editor.
 You may already have gimp installed thru the apt package manager and not realize it.
 You then install a newer version of gimp with flatpak package manager.
 But when you start the application it is still using the older, apt installed, version.
-(It is the nature of Linux distros having multple package managers.
+(It is the nature of Linux distros having multiple package managers.
 But once you learn the different options it quickly becomes a non-issue.
 Package section show how to catch this scenario and avoid it)

 Some Quick Terms (more details in section below)
 * OS is the operating system